Why Is a Baby Hearing Test Important For Your Child?

 □ Does not show consistent growth in the understanding and the use of words to communicate

-If your child has one of more of these indicators you should take him or her to a physician, preferably an otolaryngologist, for an ear examination and a hearing test.
+If your child has one or more of these indicators you should take him or her to a physician, preferably an otolaryngologist, for an ear examination and a baby hearing test.
 This can be done at any age, as early as just after birth.« Back to Library